nkxy/marketplace/README.md

 ## Process

-This was my first time actually using GraphQL & Ruby on Rails, and I was curious as to how they differed compared to traditional REST APIs that I've worked with.
+This was my first time using GraphQL & Ruby on Rails - I wanted to try and learn something new, and push myself out of my comfort zone.
+I was curious as to how they differed compared to traditional REST APIs that I've worked with.
 I found that I could easily query for just the title, or the inventory_count without getting other information, for both mutations and regular queries.
 This would allow for more efficient queries; for example, if a shopping cart was implemented, to get the total price I could just query for the prices and sum those.

 However, I felt like there was so much happening under the hood, that at times I felt like it was almost magic how everything was coming together.
 I struggled with figuring out how exactly the query types information was being added.
 I would be really interested in reading more about how exactly GraphQL works under the hood, as well as more about the Rails ecosystem.